Embedding Existing JavaScript Components Into Uno-WASM - Part 1

 Note

 When using HtmlElementAttribute in a WebAssembly-only library, importing the Uno.WinUI.Runtime.WebAssembly is required.
-If multiple targets frameworks are needed, you'll need to create a cross-targeted library, as well as adding the Uno.WinUI.Runtime.WebAssembly library.
+If multiple targets frameworks are needed, you'll need to create a control class library, as well as adding the Uno.WinUI.Runtime.WebAssembly library.

 Once created, it is possible to interact directly with this element by calling helper methods available in Uno.
 Note that those methods are only available when targeting the Wasm platform.
 It is possible to use conditional code to use these methods in a multi-platform project.